catid/blog2022/content/posts/lk40years.md

 As described above, the pixels with large image gradient dominate the sum.
 What if we *only* summed pixels that have large image gradients and just ignored the rest?
 This is the intuition that leads to a good sparse version of the algorithm.

-This is inspired by the DSO paper: ["Direct Sparse Odometry"(Engel, 2016)](https://github.com/JakobEngel/dso).
+This is inspired by the DSO paper: ["Direct Sparse Odometry" (Engel, 2016)](https://github.com/JakobEngel/dso).
 The authors use low-quality but numerous feature points.
 In the DSO paper the feature points are selected to be those with the maximum image gradient for NxN tiles across the image and some neighbors in a fixed pattern.

 I found it sufficient to select about 1000 pixels across each template image in the pyramid that have the largest x or y gradient magnitude.
 They are selected by picking a NxN tile size such that the number of selected points will be above 1000, and then for each tile selecting one pixel.

+This makes being robust to moving object outliers much cheaper: As there are only about 1000 pixels selected, identifying the top 20% of pixels with the largest image difference is fast with `std::nth_element()` sorting an array of `struct { float abs_image_delta; uint16_t x, y; }` and subtracting out any gradient sum terms from those locations.
+This is the same as the mask step in the Robust Inverse Compositional Algorithm, but applied to a sparse set of pixels so it's simpler.

 Since the number of pixels selected for each layer of the image pyramid is the same, each layer takes about the same amount of time to process regardless of its resolution.
 This also hugely improves the speed of the Inverse Compositional algorithm, while also making it trivial to reject outlier pixels.